pixlxip/gnome-input-source-binder/README.md

-# input source binder gnome extensions
+# output source binder gnome extensions
 ## This DOES NOT WORK
 Binds shortcuts to output sources (up to 5).
 * Alt+Shift+1 - the first output source